thisisdd02/del-food/README.md

 ![Thunder client]
   - thunder client: For API testing.
   - Git: For version control.
-  - Vercel: For deployment (optional).
+  - Render: For deployment (optional).

 ## Installation
 To get a local copy up and running, follow these simple steps: